Rashedul/diffER/README.md

 ```

 #### Output files
-For each of the two groups, there are two output bed files containing enriched regions.
+- For each of the two groups, there are two output bed files containing enriched regions.
+- The output files contail n columns such as `chr` `start` `end`

 ```
   - diffER_group_A_enriched_regions.bed